Freed Kuwaiti opposition politician calls for reforms

 Summary

-An outspoken former parliament deputy, Musallam al-Barrak was freed on Friday after serving a two-year prison sentence for insulting the country's ruler, Sheikh Sabah al-Ahmad al-Sabah.

-Barrak was long at loggerheads with the authorities over changes made in 2012 to an election law which he and other opposition politicians said were to prevent them taking power.
+Barrak was long at loggerheads with the authorities over changes made to an election law which he and other opposition politicians said were to prevent them taking power.

 There has been a series of political trials and authorities have revoked citizenship of some Kuwaitis in the past two years that have drawn rebuke abroad and anger at home.